Chen Kun

+Chen Kun (陈坤; born February 4, 1976), sometimes credited as Aloys Chen, is a Chinese actor, singer and producer.
+He rose to fame for the television series Love Story in Shanghai (2001) and The Story of a Noble Family (2003).
+He gained critical acclaim for the films The Knot (2006) and Painted Skin (2008).
+His other notable works include films Flying Swords of Dragon Gate (2011), Mojin: The Lost Legend (2015) and Chongqing Hot Pot (2016), as well as television series The Rise of Phoenixes (2018) and The Wind Blows From Longxi (2022).

-Chen ranked 68th on Forbes China Celebrity 100 list in 2014, 28th in 2014, 15th in 2017, and 52nd in 2019.
+Chen has won the Hundred Flowers Award for Best Actor, Huabiao Award for Outstanding Actor, and received a Golden Horse Award nomination for Best Actor.
+He ranked 68th on Forbes China Celebrity 100 list in 2014, 28th in 2014, 15th in 2017, and 52nd in 2019.

 Biography

+Early life

 Chen Kun was born in Chongqing.
-He was raised by his maternal grandmother.
+He was raised by his maternal grandmother before reuniting with his mother at 11.
 His parents divorced soon after Chen's second younger brother was born, and Chen began working part-time in high school to support his mother.
 He started as a typist at the municipal office and later as a solo singer at night clubs.
-He showed early talent in singing and was strongly recommended by his vocal trainer and mentor to join the China Oriental Song and Dance Ensemble (now China National Song and Dance Ensemble) at Beijing in 1995.
-In 1996, he was admitted to the Beijing Film Academy, where he began taking acting classes.
+He showed early talent in singing and was strongly recommended by his vocal trainer and mentor to join the China Oriental Song and Dance Ensemble (now China National Song and Dance Ensemble) in Beijing in 1995.
+In 1996, he was admitted to the Beijing Film Academy, where he majored in acting.

-In 2010, Chen established his own agency K Pictures (Dongshen Tonghua).
-He then set up a series of public charities named "Power to Go", aimed to encourage people to simply go outside and walk, in an effort to improve their health and spirit.
-The events were held on separate occasions in Qinghai and Tibet.
-In 2012, he published and co-authored the book Heading East, in the Direction of Peace (往西，宁静的方向), the first in a series of five books promoting the charity program.
-Chen was crowned as the "Weibo King" at the 2013 Sina Weibo Night for his popularity, influence and philanthropy work on the micro-blogging site.
-He was also the "Philanthropy King" at the 2014 iQiyi Awards Night.

-Chen is also a keen writer, having published and co-authored several books.
-His first book Suddenly Walked to Tibet (突然就走到了西藏) was published in 2011, and contains a collection of autobiographical essays.
-It was a huge commercial success, and Chen became the first and only actor to make it on to China's Writers Rich List.
-In 2014, he also published Strange Aquarius (鬼水瓶录), a short-story collection that takes inspiration from his Weibo posts and life story.

-Personal Life

-Although he is not married, Chen has one son born in 2002 named Chen Zunyou (Youyou).
-Chen does not intend to reveal the identity of Youyou's mother.